Professor Mike Kelly

 Senior Visiting Fellow, Department of Public Health and Primary Care, University of Cambridge

-He has published more than two hundred papers in medical, social scientific and public health journals and is author/ editor of seven books.
+He has published more than two hundred papers in medical, social scientific, philosophical and public health journals and is author/editor of nine books.
 In 2010 he was awarded the Alwyn Smith Prize of the Faculty of Public Health for his work on cardiovascular disease and alcohol misuse prevention.
+He was awarded Honorary Degree of Doctor of the University, by the University of York, in July 2014.
+He received a Lifetime Achievement Award for Public Health from Glasgow Caledonian University in November 2017.

 • 8 February 2017, 5:30pm